VCityTeam/py3dtilers/py3dtilers/Common/README.md

 extruded_object = ExtrudedPolygon.create_footprint_extrusion(feature, override_points=True, polygon=points)
 ```
 ## [group](group.py)
-An instance of _Group_ contains objects to tile ([:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_).
-It can also contains additional data which is polygons (a polygon as list of points, and a point is a list of float) and a dictionary to stock the indexes of the geometries contained in each polygon.
+An instance of _Group_ contains features (`FeatureList`).
+It can also contains additional data which is polygons (a polygon as list of points, and a point is a list of float) and a dictionary to stock the indexes of the features contained in each polygon.

-The static methods in the _Group_ class allow to distribute [:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_ into groups following specific rules.
+The static methods in the _Group_ class allow to distribute `FeatureList` into groups following specific rules.
 The groups can be created with:
 ```
 # Group together the objects which are in the same polygon